 Please take the time to carefully review the letter found Here.
-The purpose of this letter is to provide updates on several important education-related matters that are in effect for the 2020-2021 school year.
+The purpose of this letter is to provide updates on several important education-related matters that went into effect July 2020.
 Welcome Back to School!

 Assessments are completed as needed for determining eligibility for special education services.

 Individualized Education Programs (IEPs) are developed for students requiring specially designed instruction.
 Special Transportation is provided for students who require this to access the educational curriculum.
 Transition planning and supports are provided for students 14.5 years old and older.